 People in These Romanian Villages Make Pickles Like No Other

 Pickles are the obsession of every traditional family.
-With the coming of autumn, jars are filled with cucumbers, cabbage, peppers, which will be consumed during winter as a side dish with stew, stewed beans, steak.
+With the coming of autumn, jars are filled with cucumbers, fermented whole cabbage, peppers, which will be consumed during winter as a side dish with stew, stewed beans, steak.

 Same thing happens in Milişăuţi, a town located in Suceava, Bukovina, the only difference being that these guys make between 10 and 20 tons per barrel, which is 3 to 4 meters tall.
 A family has at least two or three barrels in the backyard, where they make the pickles.

 In winter, they are put in bottles and immersed in small pools, made especially for winter storage.
 One by one, the bottles are taken outside for sale.
 The copious quantity of these sour goodies makes it hard for anyone to resist not stopping to try some, only to discover a particular taste given by a special ingredient used in pickling: the natural salty water extracted from the depths of the salt mine in Cacica.
 This town’s annual production of 500 tons explains why it is known as the “capital of pickles”.